zephy0808/django-ecommerce-website/README.md

 - **HTML/CSS/JavaScript:** Frontend development for a responsive and interactive UI.
 - **Razorpay API:** Payment gateway integration for secure transactions.
 - **Bootstrap:** Frontend framework for responsive design and UI components.
+- **Django Allauth:** Social authentication integration for Google and Facebook.
+- **Django Countries:** Country field for forms and models.
+- **Crispy Forms:** Enhanced form rendering with Bootstrap styling.

 ## Setup Instructions